marcinzh/skutek/README.md

 - Practical stuff:
     - Predefined set of basic effects (`Reader`, `Writer`, etc.).
     - Ability to annotate effects with tags
-    - Potentially parallel execution of effects, without breaking monad laws.
+    - Potentially parallel execution of effects.
     - Support for `for` comprehension guards, for effects compatible with filtering (e.g. `Maybe`, `Choice`).
     - Tested stack safety.